thutasann/c-text-editors/README.md

-# Building Text Editors in C
+# Building Tools in C

-This is where I build the text editors in C.
+In this repo, Tools, Native Libraries will be created with C.

 ## Table of Contents